HyveMynd/WebServer/README.md

 First, the web server is a separate component from the javascript application, and therefore do not interact with each other.
 Second, the only libraries used were logging and commons-io for a few simple tasks.
 I assumed using libraries would trivialize the assignment, and therefore kept it to a minimum.
-Lastly, the server is designed to be run from the commandline.
+Third, the server is designed to be run from the commandline.
 Using servlets would again allow many facilities, which would in turn trivialize the assignment.
+Lastly, all files will be served from the wwwroot folder, and simply contains the files of the javascript project to be served by each request.